GyroSuperintelligence/CGM/docs/Findings/Analysis_Walking.md

 The support polygon edge exhibits scaling analogous to black hole horizons, with 20% complexity increase and 17% variability reduction.
 This suggests the balance boundary functions as an **information horizon** where control information saturates — the edge of meaningful corrective information.
 The closure identity (m_p²×Q_G = 0.5000) serves as an internal consistency check for the geometric framework.

+Here is a section you could add, written in the same voice and register as your analysis.
+The most natural place is in **Discussion → 4.6 Information Horizons and Boundaries**, because that is where you already treat the support polygon as a horizon analogue.
+The finger example extends the argument to a finer scale, so it belongs immediately after that.

+### 4.6a Digits, Apertures, and Micro-Horizons

+The aperture–horizon principle that governs walking is expressed through the structure of the feet.
+The five-toed foot is not a redundant evolutionary remnant but an instance of recursive closure.
+Four toes establish a lateral base and distribute support across the mediolateral axis, while the hallux functions as a directional anchor that determines forward progression.
+In human gait the hallux dominates the final push-off, contributing more than 80% of the propulsive ground reaction force, while the lateral toes provide stabilising corrections.
+This four-plus-one organisation reflects near-complete closure with a preserved aperture, where most of the digits support global stability and one asymmetric element channels directional flow.

+Walking stability therefore arises from recursive alignment around a privileged aperture.
+The hallux enforces orientation and forward progression, while the lateral toes maintain limited corrective capacity that prevents collapse into rigid determinism.
+This structure exemplifies the balance between closure and openness identified in the CGM framework: 97.93 percent stability with 2.07 percent aperture.
+Alignment in gait is not the repetition of symmetric oscillations but the ordered interaction of digits that reconcile symmetry with asymmetry and stability with adaptability.

+The same pattern appears in the hand at a different functional horizon.
+Four fingers form a stabilising manifold for grip, while the thumb supplies the asymmetry that allows opposition, manipulation and directional control.
+Each fingertip defines a micro-horizon where control is preserved inside the friction cone and tactile aperture but is lost beyond it.
+Manipulation typically recruits triads of thumb and two fingers whose force sharing resembles the 120° frustrated closure observed in gait.
+As in the foot, stability emerges from offset contributions balanced around a geometric reference rather than from rigid closure.

+The wrist–digit chain also forms a coherent chiral structure.
+Pronation and supination, radial and ulnar deviation, and thumb opposition combine to produce a helical organisation.
+As in gait, the sign of this helicity depends on axis convention, but the non-zero magnitude reveals that manipulative patterns are structured and information-bearing rather than isotropic noise.

+Hands and feet therefore represent complementary expressions of the same principle.
+The feet enforce parallel orientation for locomotor coherence, maximising directional stability while preserving apertures primarily as safety margins.
+The hands maximise local coverage around the thumb, maintaining micro-apertures for adaptive manipulation.
+Both are examples of near-closure for stability with a controlled aperture for adaptation, scaled to the requirements of progression in walking and dexterity in grasp.

 ### 4.7 Harmonic Policy Updates

 The 6.45× ratio between stride time and CGM timescale indicates **harmonic policy updates** — the nervous system operates at harmonics of a fundamental timescale, which is an information-structuring property.
 This provides a temporal framework for discrete correction deployment through structured temporal information management.